What is a Brokerage Clerk?

 - Schedule and coordinate transfer and delivery of security certificates between companies, departments, and customers.

-Brokerage Clerks state the following job skills are important in their day-to-day work.
+When polled, Brokerage Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.